tomsteele/burpbuddy/README.md

 - httpVersion (string)
 - method (string)
 - headers (object) - key/value pairs of strings
-- body (array) - byte array of the request body
+- body (string) - base64 encoded string of the request body
-- raw (array) - byte array of the entire request
+- raw (string) - base64 encoded string of the entire request
 - inScope (bool) - true if the url is in the current burp scope
 - highlight (string)
 - comment (string)